nkuetemeli/UQMaxCutAndIsing/README.md

 # Run demos

     # Brute force the problem and verify the correctness of the transformed costs
-    # May last a several hours: Consider in-comment in the file the experiment your are interested in.
+    # May last several hours: Consider in-comment in the file the experiment your are interested in.
     python demo_max_cut.py

 # Visualize demos